DanteLore/dantelore/content/posts/mood-bot-a-serverless-slack-integration.md

 # Sending the Web Hook
 <img src="http://logicalgenetics.com/wp-content/uploads/2017/05/Screenshot-2017-05-03-14.53.04.jpg"/>

 Slack allows you to post Interactive Messages using an Incoming Webhook.
 In order to do this you'll need to add a new slack bot integration using their very friendly web UI.
 I called mine "MoodBot".
-Once you have a bot set up, you need to enable "Incoming Webhooks" and add the target URL to an environment variable (see [here](https://gist.github.com/nmrony/789ad378552c27b1c4e9af6e77c2764e) for more details).
+Once you have a bot set up, you need to enable "Incoming Webhooks" and add the target URL to an environment variable (see <a href="https://gist.github.com/nmrony/789ad378552c27b1c4e9af6e77c2764e">here</a> for more details).

 The format of the message you send needs to be something like the following.
 Note that the "interactive" part of the message is included as an attachment.